-Mandy is 35-year-old single mum and freelance graphic designer from London.
+Mandy is a 35-year-old mother and freelance graphic designer from London.
 When the lockdown was announced in March, her work started drying up and she needed a way to earn money to support herself and her two daughters.
 She decided to set up a hash and cannabis edibles delivery business: the “National Hashish Service” (NHS).

 Hey, you around?

 You’re a graphic designer.
 How come you started selling cannabis?